 Thorpe Menn Literary Excellence Award nominations will be accepted until June 1, 2014.
-The award, sponsored by the American Association of University Women-Kansas City Branch and the Kansas City Public Library is presented to a local author in recognition for their excellence in writing.
-In 2014, the award will be presentend at a luncheon in October at the Central Library and includes a $500 check, certificate of recognition, and listing on the library’s website!
+The award, sponsored by the American Association of University Women-Kansas City, MO Branch and the Kansas City Public Library is presented to a local author in recognition for their excellence in writing.
+The award will be presentend at a luncheon in October 2014 at the Central Library and includes a $500 check, certificate of recognition, and listing on the library’s website!

 • Nominated authors must reside in the greater Kansas City area – Jackson, Cass, Clay, Lafayette and Platte counties in Missouri, and Johnson, Leavenworth and Wyandotte counties in Kansas.

 • All nominations must be published in 2013.
 Additional copyright information may be requested.

 • Previous first-place winners are not eligible.